sush8471/CodeAlpha_Exploratory_Data_Analysis/Code Alpha EDA Project/Readme.md

-# 📊 Netflix EDA Project – CodeAlpha Internship Task 2
+# 📊 Netflix EDA Project – CodeAlpha Internship Task

-This repository contains my submission for **Task 2: Exploratory Data Analysis (EDA)** as part of the **CodeAlpha Data Analytics Virtual Internship**.
+This repository contains my submission for **Exploratory Data Analysis (EDA)** as part of the **CodeAlpha Data Analytics Virtual Internship**.

 ---